EASTSIDE CHAPTER 7 BANKRUPTCY LAWYER

 To qualify for Chapter 7, your income must be below the median for your family size (in which case you don’t take the means test) or if your income is above the median for your family size you must pass the means test.
 Passing means having less than $100 per month in disposable income.

-- Median income: If your average gross monthly income falls below the median for your family size, you do not have to take the means test.
-If above the median, proceed to step two.
+Median income: If your average gross monthly income falls below the median for your family size, you do not have to take the means test.
+If above the median, proceed to step two unless more than half of your total debt is business debt.
+In that case you are exempt from the Means Test.

 If the means test shows disposable income of less than $100 per month then you pass and can file under Chapter 7, if not then proceed with analyzing your options in Chapter 13.